wrnrlr/threejs_4_deno/README.md

 // use as per normal
 ```

-Then later bundle your code for the browser.
+To see your code in action in the browser:

 `deno bundle main.ts`